matter-labs/zksync-web-era-docs/docs/api/hardhat/compiling-libraries.md

 That error tells us that the address of the `MiniMath` library should be provided.

 To resolve the issue, you need to create _a separate project_, where only the library file will be located.
 After deploying _only_ the library to zkSync, you should get the address of the deployed library and pass it to the compiler settings.
-The process of deploying the library is exactly the same as deploying smart contracts.
+The process of deploying the library is the same as deploying smart contracts.
 You can learn how to deploy smart contracts on zkSync with the [getting started](./getting-started.md) guide.

 Let's say that the address of the deployed library is `0xF9702469Dfb84A9aC171E284F71615bd3D3f1EdC`.
 To pass this address to the compiler parameters, open the `harhdat.config.ts` file of the project where the `Main` contract is located and change its content to the following one: